 Almost every enemy in the game comes from another FPS game you may have heard of, from the Gnaar mummies to the shrunken Shogo mechs.
 Others just fit the theme of the five worlds you visit, like fireball shooting succubi in the haunted castles or charging yetis in the arctic.
 It gives the game a very chaotic feel, with no real unifying aesthetic choice beyond the lively sprite work, with exception to the hell levels mixing elements from all past worlds with unique hell bits.
 This fits the very loose world-building and the blistering combat, very much a game’s game sort of game.

 The maze structure also avoids a few old school design sins, each level generally being pretty short, but offering a lot of surprises to discover if you’re willing to look.
 For those who love wall secrets, you will love this game.
 It’s also recommended to secret hunt, since spells and upgrade points are often hidden away, and like any good FPS, you can get your hands on new weapons early in secrets.
-The game even lets you see how many secrets are in a given map when you pause, helping you keep track of what’s left to find.
+There’s an onscreen automap, and the game even lets you see how many secrets are in a given map when you pause, helping you keep track of what’s left to find.

 You may have noticed by now that there has been no mention of a story, and it should not surprise you to learn that Project Warlock, inspired by the classics, barely has one outside world clear screens.
 Basically, the warlock is traveling among worlds conquered by evil (aka the devil) and shooting evil in the face because he hates it.
 It is the most excuse plot that has ever excused in a rather charming way, with the text dumps having that overblown prose of the classic id Software era.
 Credit also goes to the game’s ending, a pretty clever last minute development that seems fitting for this genre in particular.